giosil/wxdsb/README_docker.md

 Suppose the name of the image is *wxdsb*.

+- `kubectl apply -f wxdsb.yaml` - Create deployment and other kubernetes objects by manifest
 - `kubectl apply -f wxdsb-deployment.yaml` - Create deployment by manifest
 - `kubectl get pods` - To view pods
 - `kubectl get events` - To view events in case of debug